tinkerbell/cluster-api-provider-tinkerbell/docs/QUICK-START.md

 CAPT requires a Tinkerbell Template for each machine.
 There is no default template — you must provide one at the cluster or machine level.

-Set the `templateOverride` field in the `TinkerbellMachineTemplate` spec with a full [Tinkerbell Template](https://docs.tinkerbell.org) definition.
+Set the `templateInline` field in the `TinkerbellMachineTemplate` spec with a full [Tinkerbell Template](https://docs.tinkerbell.org) definition, or use `templateRef` to reference an existing Tinkerbell Template object.
 The template supports Go template variables for hardware-specific values:

 | Variable | Description |